How to Have Fun With a Household Budget

 Not every budgeting method works for every person.
 Play around with each one until you find the right one.

-Examples of Fun
+Examples of Budgeting Fun

 Challenge yourself to make it fun.
 It doesn't have to be stressful.
 Here are a few examples:

 I mentioned already the fun of collecting loose change.
-Our kids had fun collecting the loose change and then used it to pay the bills.
+Our kids had fun collecting the loose change and then we used it to pay the bills.
 It also taught them the value of a single penny.

 Let's say you want to get your grocery budget to be no more than $150 a week with two kids.
 To many, that might seem impossible, but it can be fun in trying to get there.
 Look at what is in your pantry.
 How can you use what you already have so you don't have to buy much more?
 Be creative in your cooking.
 See what you can do with less.
 My one daughter and I loved this because it was like a cooking challenge on TV.
 We'd take a whole chicken and see how many meals we could get out of it.
-One time I fed the four of us on $25 with what I had in the pantry and the sales items I found.
+One time I fed the four of us on $25 with what I had in the pantry and the sale items I found.

 Make extra money to help with your budgeting.
 Kids can help too.
 Have a rummage sale.
 Take a second job.
 Clean out the garage.